Who we are

 We want to provide a social, educational and entertainment platform for people of all ages with diverse interests and backgrounds to engage with traditional and contemporary African and Caribbean performance art.

 We believe it is important to provide physical activity and entertainment that is easily accessible to all regardless of their social-economic backgrounds.
 This is to encourage social integration which is necessary to maintain equilibrium in the community, inspire self-confidence, combat loneliness and promote healthy living.
-We focus our outreach programme on senior citizens, key workers, people who are imprisoned and families that are on low incomes.
+We focus our outreach programme on senior citizens, key workers and individuals that are on low incomes.

 A Brief History of West-Indian Carnival